Buying Subject to an Existing Loan

 Subject to Sales Are Not Loan Assumptions

-Why a Buyer Would Purchase a Home Subject to the Mortgage
+Reasons a Buyer May Purchase a Home Subject to a Mortgage

 - A $200,000 mortgage at a 5% interest rate is amortized at a payment of $1,073.64 per month.